James Outman Preview, Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.96).
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.99).

-- Nationals pitchers combine to allow 215 total home runs at a rate of 1.5 per game (most in baseball).
+- Nationals pitchers combine to give up 218 total home runs at a clip of 1.5 per game (most in the league).

-- The lefty last appeared on Tuesday, Aug.
-29 against the Toronto Blue Jays, when he threw five innings, allowing one earned run while giving up six hits.
+- His most recent appearance was on Friday, Sept.
+1 against the Miami Marlins, when the right-hander tossed five innings, surrendering three earned runs while allowing four hits.

-- In 26 games this season, the 24-year-old has a 4.28 ERA and 10 strikeouts per nine innings, while allowing a batting average of .254 to opposing batters.
+- In 21 games this season, the 26-year-old has amassed an ERA of 4.43, with 7.4 strikeouts per nine innings.
+Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.